RepublicHo/simple-todos-manager/README.md

    The server will start on port 5000.

 ## Features
-TODOs CRUD: Each to-do item has its ID,
+1. Each to-do item has its own ID (as primary key), name, description, due date, status (Completed, Overdue, or In progress), as well as creator name and owner (who is assigned to finish this to-do item).
+2. To-do item sorting and filtering.
+3. Passcode Encoder based on Spring Security.
+4. To-do task assignment for team cooperation.

 ## Class Diagram